Abenaki language: Language revitalization efforts

 In addition to Brink and others, Jesse Bruchac is a loud voice in the Abenaki culture.
 Along with writing and publishing various Abenaki books, he created a movie and sound piece telling the Native American side of Thanksgiving, spoken in Abenaki.
 In this film, Saints & Strangers, the three actors not only memorized their lines in Abenaki but also learned the syntax behind the language.
 This revitalization of the famous Thanksgiving story from a new tongue and perspective offered a more original and full version of what Thanksgiving might have really been like so many years ago.

-In his novel, Lȣdwawȣgan Wji Abaznodakawȣgan: The Language of Basket Making, Bruchac notes that Abenaki is a polysynthetic language, which allows for virtually unlimited means to express oneself.
+In his novel, L8dwaw8gan Wji Abaznodakaw8gan: The Language of Basket Making, Bruchac notes that Abenaki is a polysynthetic language.
 Abenaki consists of both dependent and independent grammar which addresses the gender of the speaker.
 Abenaki has nouns, pronouns, verbs, and adjectives.
 The structure of the sentence or phrase varies depending on whether the noun is animate or inanimate.

-Although written primarily in English, Alnȣbak News helped to preserve the Abenaki language through the inclusion of Abenaki words and their translations.
-Alnȣbak News was a quarterly newsletter that discussed cultural, historical, and contemporary information regarding the Cowasuck Band of the Pennacook Abenaki.
+Although written primarily in English, Aln8bak News helped to preserve the Abenaki language through the inclusion of Abenaki words and their translations.
+Aln8bak News was a quarterly newsletter that discussed cultural, historical, and contemporary information regarding the Cowasuck Band of the Pennacook Abenaki.
 It was started in 1993 by Paul Pouilot, Sagamo of the Cowasuck Band of the Pennacook Abenaki.
-The word Alnȣbak/Alnôbak (pronounced: /'al.nɔ̃.bak/) is often used as a synonym to Abenaki.
-Initially the newsletter was called Alnȣbaȣdwa National News (Alnȣbaȣdwa or Alnôbaôdwa means 'Speaking Abenaki').
-Issues of the quarterly newsletter from 2003–2010 were published by the Cowasuck Band of the Pennacook Abenaki on their website.
+The word Aln8bak/Alnôbak (pronounced: /'al.nɔ̃.bak/) is often used as a synonym to Abenaki.
+Initially the newsletter was called Aln8ba8dwa National News (Aln8ba8dwa or Alnôbaôdwa means 'Speaking Abenaki').
+Issues of the quarterly newsletter from 2003 to 2010 were published by the Cowasuck Band of the Pennacook Abenaki on their website.
 According to a statement made by the Band, after 2010, they stopped publishing the newsletter on their website due to a lack of financial support from online readers.
-Alnȣbak News included community-related information such as updates on governance issues, notices of social events, and obituaries.
+Aln8bak News included community-related information such as updates on governance issues, notices of social events, and obituaries.
 The newsletter also included Band history, genealogy, language lessons, recipes, plant and animal studies, books reviews, and writings by Band members.

 The English word skunk, attested in New England in the 1630s, is probably borrowed from the Abenaki segôkw.
 About 500 Penobscot words are still being used in the community in everyday language such as Muhmum for 'grandpa' and nolke for 'deer'.

 The 2015 National Geographic Channel miniseries Saints & Strangers told the story of the founding of Plymouth Plantation and the celebration of the "First Thanksgiving".
 It contained a considerable amount of dialogue in Western Abenaki.
 Several actors, including Tatanka Means (Hobbamock), and Raoul Trujillo (Massasoit) spoke the language exclusively throughout the series, and Kalani Qweypo (Squanto) spoke both Abenaki and English.
 Western Abenaki language teacher Jesse Bruchac of Ndakinna Education Center was hired as a language consultant on the film.